 Migrants arrive at a naval base after they were rescued by Libyan coast guards in Tripoli, Libya, December 16, 2017.
 REUTERS/Ismail Zitouny

-Illegal migrant arrivals in Italy have fallen by two-thirds since July from the same period last year since the U.N.-backed government in Tripoli, Italy’s partner, cut back human smuggling at one major hub.
-Italy also helps in the Libyan coast guard’s operations.
+Arrivals to Italy have fallen by two-thirds since July from the same period last year after officials working for the U.N.-backed government in Tripoli, Italy’s partner, managed to cut back human smuggling in the city of Sabratha west of the capital.

 Copyright 2017 Thomson Reuters.
 Click for Restrictions.